Hafureluspatha/vvkmusic/README.md

 A deprecated music player for vk.com

-The player doesn't working anymore due to the source site (vk.com) disabling music API.
+The player doesn't work anymore due to the source site (vk.com) disabling music API.

 Main things I've done in this project:
 1. Created a WPF interface of an app from scratch,